matatk/audiochart/README.md

 	<button id="play">Play</button>
 	```

- 3. Wire up the button to AudioChart (and the data table object above).
+ 3. Wire up the button, data table and chart to AudioChart.
 The `chart` is passed in so that AudioChart can visually highlight the chart data points during playback (this is optional).

 	```javascript
 	document.getElementById('play').onclick = function() {